7 SAP Commerce Cloud Mistakes That Derail Projects — And How to Avoid Them

 Mistake 6: Under-Planning Data Migration

 Data migration for Commerce Cloud involves products, categories, prices, customers, orders (historical), and content (CMS pages, media).
 Each data type has its own import format (ImpEx), validation rules, and dependencies.
 Products depend on categories.
 Prices depend on products.
 Orders depend on customers and products.
+The dependency chain is real.

 Mistake 7: Insufficient Testing